PerttuHamalainen/LLMCode/readme.md

 <code>--column</code> The name of the .csv column containing the texts to code

-<code>--emb_context</code> A context string that is appended to each generated code when generating code embeddings.
-This may help disambiguating codes that would be synonyms outside the specific context.
-In the example above, we use: ", in context of experiencing games as art"
+<code>--emb_context</code> A context string that is appended to each generated code when computing semantic embedding vectors of the codes.
+The embedding vectors are used for visualizing the codes and for comparing human and LLM-generated codes.
+Using the context string may help disambiguating codes that would be synonyms outside the specific context.
+In the example above, we use: ", in context of experiencing games as art".
+For example, without this context string, the embeddings for "immersion" and "swimming" are very close to each other, although the concepts have different meanings in this context.

 Use <code>python analyze.py --help</code> for info about additional optional arguments.

-### Generated Output
+#### Step 5: View the analysis results

 [analyze.py](analyze.py) produces a number of output .csv files, prints a summary to the command line window, and also generates an output visualization like the one above.
 The [test_results](test_results) folder of this repository provides example results using [Bopp et al.](https://osf.io/25ptc/) "Why was this game art?" question responses.
 Note that the human codes are by us, as Bopp et al. coded multiple questions and responses as a whole.

+The output are named by appending the input file name with different suffixes:

-The main output is a .csv with one theme and code per row, sorted by theme and code frequencies.
-The coded texts are provided in extra columns to allow easy mapping of codes to raw data and back:
+* **\<input_file_name\>_codes_grouped.csv**: This is the main output, with one theme and code per row, sorted by theme and code frequencies.
+The coded texts are provided in extra columns to allow easy mapping of codes to raw data and back, as shown in the screenshot below.

-![](images/editable_result.png "Coding and grouping results, one code per line")

 The format should allow a human researcher to easily rename themes and move codes under different themes by copy-pasting the table lines.

-The LLM [coding prompt](test_results/bopp_test_prompt.txt) constructed from the coding instructions and few-shot examples is also saved to the output directory, for debugging purposes.
+* **\<input_file_name\>_codes_visualized.html**: An interactive Plotly visualization of the codes and themes, using the embedding vectors to place semantically similar codes close to each other.
+You can open this in a browser and use the mouse to browse the data.
+* **\<input_file_name\>_coded.csv**: The input data appended with a new column with the codes
+* **\<input_file_name\>_human-llm-comparison.csv**: Coding quality evaluation results (see the section "Evaluating Code Quality" below)
+* **\<input_file_name\>_prompt.txt**: An example of the exact coding prompt sent to the LLM, including the few-shot examples.
+This is mainly provided for debug purposes.
 Note that for each coded text, the order of the examples is shuffled randomly to alleviate the recency bias of LLMs.

+![](images/editable_result.png "Coding and grouping results, one code per line")

 ### Evaluating Code Quality
 For evaluating code quality using the validation codes, we also produce a .csv that shows the human and LLM codes side-by-side, sorted from most human-like to least human-like.
 Before carrying out further analyses on a particular dataset, **one should check the least human-like codes to see whether the LLM coding errors are acceptable.**

 Here, human-likeness is calculated by treating the embedding vectors of the codes for a specific coded text as high-dimensional point clouds.
 The LLM and human point clouds are then compared using a Modified Hausdorff cosine distance metric.
 A distance of 0 means the codes are identical and both the LLM and human coder have assigned the same number of codes to the text.

-Below, you can see the 3 Bopp et al. texts with the least human-like codes output by the <code>gpt-3.5-turbo</code> model (our default):
+Below, you can see the 3 Bopp et al. texts with the least human-like codes output by the <code>gpt-3.5-turbo</code> model:

 ![](images/human-gpt-comparison.png "Worst case coding results")